Soyeon: Gender stereotypes in music

 Soyeon expressed her desire for more women to take part in record production, believing that there are no gender boundaries when it comes to arts forms like music, performances and gaming.
 She stated, "When I write, I don't think about gender.
 No 'we're a girl group', women, men or age.
-I just write what's on my mind."
-In June 2020 interview with MTV, on using the pronoun "she" in "Oh My God", Soyeon remarked that she "didn't want to limit that 'she' to a certain being or a certain definition, so it's open to anything" and that "all kinds of love are valuable and must be respected."
+I just write what's on my mind".
+In June 2020 interview with MTV, on using the pronoun "she" in "Oh My God", Soyeon remarked that she "didn't want to limit that 'she' to a certain being or a certain definition, so it's open to anything" and that "all kinds of love are valuable and must be respected".

 Image and impact

 Media outlets have labelled Soyeon a versatile artist, "triple threat", and Alpha girl due to her success as a rapper, singer, and songwriter and skills in record production and dancing.
 Cube Entertainment noted that Soyeon's presence in (G)I-dle was vital to the group's popularity and helped set them apart from their peers.
 Also nicknamed "survival born monster", stemming from her appearance on multiple survival shows, she has established herself as a next-generation "producer-dol".
 RBW's Cosmic Sound (Kim Ki-hyun) and Cosmic Girl (former Rania member Yoo Joo-yi) described Soyeon as a "genius songwriter-idol", and Kukinews named her the first successful female Korean idol singer who also produces music for both her group and other artists.
 Journalist Park Eun-hae dubbed Soyeon the Korean Lady Gaga due to her small figure; courage to try challenging concepts without genre limitations; and unique position in the Korean entertainment industry as a writer, producer, and performer.
+She is currently taking charge of the girl group Baby Dont Cry's creative direction and music production.

 Soyeon has been regarded as a role model for young women.
-Various artists cited her as an inspiration, including Majors' Aki, ANS' Dalyn, Woo!ah!'s Songyee, Craxy's KaRin Lightsum's Jian and Juhyeon, Lunarsolar's Eseo, H1-Key's Hwiseo, Blank2y's Siwoo, and Adya's Sena, Purple Kiss' Yuki.
+Various artists cited her as an inspiration, including Majors' Aki, ANS' Dalyn, Woo!ah!'s Songyee, Craxy's KaRin Lightsum's Jian and Juhyeon, Lunarsolar's Eseo, H1-Key's Hwiseo, Blank2y's Siwoo, Adya's Sena,and Purple Kiss' Yuki.
 South Korean producer and songwriter Ryan S. Jhun expressed his admiration for the competition Queendom, on which (G)I-dle appeared, and shared that he hopes to work with Soyeon one day.

-During the recording of "My Name is Malgeum" (내이름 맑음), QWER member Hina recalled, "Since my voice has a lot of nasal sounds, she told me, 'Sound like a man, don't be shy, and try your best.'
+During the recording of "My Name Is Malguem" (내이름 맑음), QWER member Hina recalled, "Since my voice has a lot of nasal sounds, she told me, 'Sound like a man, don't be shy, and try your best.'
 I was very moved by Soyeon's consideration during the whole recording process, and I think my vocal range has broadened thanks to this experience".